ibm-cloud-docs/cloud-object-storage/getting-started.md

 In this getting started tutorial, we'll take you through the steps needed to create buckets, upload objects, and set up access policies to allow other users to work with your data.
 {: shortdesc}

+This documentation refers to IBM Cloud Object Storage provisioned as an IBM Cloud Platform _service_ using the Bluemix console.
+This service is integrated with IBM Cloud Identity and Access Management and is slightly different from the IBM COS service previously available from Bluemix Infrastructure (SoftLayer).
+Documentation for other object storage offerings as well as more information on the evolution of object storage in the IBM cloud can be found [here](/about-cos.html).
+{:tip}

 ## Before you begin
+You'll need a [Bluemix account](https://console.bluemix.net/registration/), an instance of the Cloud Object Storage service, a second email address to invite to your account, and some files on your local computer to upload.
 {: #prereqs}
-You'll need a [Bluemix account](https://console.ng.bluemix.net/registration/), an instance of the Cloud Object Storage service, a second email address to invite to your account, and some files on your local computer to upload.

 ## Step 1: Create some buckets to store your data
 {: #create-buckets}